bigwhite/lcut/README.md

    fixtures
  - provide mock support (inspired by cmockery)

-For more information, please open and read the luct project wiki. lcut_user_guide and its Chinese version are ready for you.
+For more information, please open and read the lcut project wiki. lcut_user_guide and its Chinese version are ready for you.

 A Typical Example